joticajulian/kondor-js/README.md

 # Kondor JS

-Library to interact with Kondor extension for Koinos blockchain.
+Library to interact with Kondor, the browser extension for Koinos blockchain.

 ## Table of Contents